rachel-labri-tipton/code-sample-spring-2024/README.md

 # Zoom Feature for Quartz Solar app with Recharts Library (React)

-A feature that I worked on at **Open Climate Fix** was on the **Quartz Solar**.
-The app provides data visualization for solar generation forecasts in the UK.
-The code I'll be talking about can be found here: [Quartz Solar Code for Chart](https://github.com/openclimatefix/quartz-frontend/blob/main/apps/nowcasting-app/components/charts/remix-line.tsx)
+A piece of code that I worked on in my time at **Open Climate Fix** was getting a chart to zoom in and out in the **Quartz Solar** app.
+The app provides data visualization for solar generation forecasts in the UK on a national and regional level.

+The code I'll be talking about can be found here: [Quartz Solar Code for Chart](https://github.com/openclimatefix/quartz-frontend/blob/main/apps/nowcasting-app/components/charts/remix-line.tsx).

 To contextualize this discussion, here's a screenshot of the app:

 ![](src/images/Screenshot%202024-05-13%20at%2017.07.22.png)

 ## Goal
-Enhance the solar generation forecast chart by letting a user zoom in on the data they are viewing.
+Enhance the solar generation forecast chart by letting a user get a closer look at the data being visualized.
+We wanted them to be able to zoom in and zoom out of the chart data.

-**Timeframe**

 The **Zoom Feature** went through several iterations from December 2023 - March 2024.
 It was occasionally put on hold for other work but is now in production.